ktchu/STEAM-Garden/Axler-Linear_Algebra_Done_Right-Exercises-1.A.md

   = \lambda \alpha + \lambda \beta
 \]

-In the above sequence, the definition of addition of complex numbers justifies the second and fourth equalities and the definition of multiplication justifies the third and fifth equalities.
+In the above sequence of equalities, the definition of addition of complex numbers justifies the second and fourth equalities and the definition of multiplication justifies the third and fifth equalities.

 -------------------------------------------------------------------------------
 ### 10.